New Orleans LA, USA

 7. Black Marker (if using a light color cardboard)

 Light up a candle and after your knife is super HOT cut the rectangular shape in your lens cape roughfly in the middle of the cap.
 Don’t worry if it’s not super straight or super smooth, since the cardboard mask that you have previously made with the puncher is what is gonna give you the clean bokeh edges that you want.
-Do not try to cut the bokeh shape/mask with scissors or an exacto knife, otherwise your bokeh will look fuzzy and imperfect (basically like crap!).
+Do not try to cut the bokeh shape/mask with scissors or an exacto knife, otherwise your bokeh will look fuzzy and imperfect (not what we want).
 All you need to worry is that the cut in the cap will be fairly large and larger than your actual carboard mask with the bokeh shape.
-The puncher shown here has a hole of 3/4″ x 3/4″
+The puncher shown here has a hole of 3/4″ x 3/4″.
+Since its hole is square and I wanted a rectangular bokeh, I folded my carborad in half , so my cutout shape will be rectangular.

 Do keep in mind that the smaller the bokeh mask hole you ‘ll make, the less the light it’s going to get to your lens, forcing you to either: